"You must collect things for reasons you don't yet understand."

 These standard images featured a pretty caucasian female model; since the model was not identified, somewhere/somehow she acquired the nickname "Shirley," and the negatives (or transparancies) were referred to as Shirleys.

-Back to the topic at hand: according to Bill C. on photo.net, these came from printer control negatives, which would be used by labs to set up their printers.
-I believe there would be a Shirley for each film stock (example #1 was shot on Ektacolor), but how many were actually available is anybody's guess.
+According to Bill C. on photo.net, these came from printer control negatives, which would be used by labs to set up their printers.
+I believe there would be a Shirley for each film stock (the example at left was shot on Ektacolor), but how many were actually available is anybody's guess.

 So there are various and sundry Shirleys out there.
 How many?
 I have no idea.
 So I've created this web page to collect as many as I can find.